 Kate Pullinger writes novels, short stories, and digital fiction, including multimedia interactive collaborative works.
-Her most recent novel, a media-rich novel for smartphones, Jellybone, is published in spring 2017.
+Her most recent novel, a media-rich novel for smartphones, Jellybone, was published in autumn 2017 (Oolipo).
+Her novel.
 Landing Gear was published in 2014 (Doubleday Random House/ Touchstone Simon and Schuster); it was longlisted for Canada Reads in 2016.
 The novel expands and augments the story of her digital work, Flight Paths.
 The Mistress of Nothing won the Governor General's Award for Fiction in 2009, Canada's oldest and most prestigious literary prize; it was longlisted for both the Giller Prize and the Dublin IMPAC Award.